bramstein/promis/README.md

 }), Promise.resolve('hello')]);
 ```

-The `all` method waits for all promises given to it to resolve and then settles the promise with the result of all of them.
+The `all` method waits for all promises given to it to resolve and then resolves the promise with the result of all of them.

 ```javascript
 // all is settles with ['hello', 'world']